Duration

 Overview

-Liveaboard a Turkish gulet and cruise the island paradise of the Maldives to experience the ultimate in island hopping, marine conservation, and snorkeling adventures.
+Liveaboard a Turkish gulet and cruise the island paradise of the Maldives to experience the ultimate in island hopping, whale shark conservation, and snorkeling adventures.

 Snorkel with majestic whale sharks and learn about these gentle giants from the Maldivian Whale Shark Research Program Coordinator, who will travel with us.
 As you discover life under the sea at the South Male and South Ari Atolls, you can assist in data collection, identify individuals, and maybe even take measurements underwater!